Nigel McGuinness: Professional wrestling career

-Heartland Wrestling Association (1998–2005)
+Heartland Wrestling Association (1998–2006)

 In September 1998, Haworth began training under Les Thatcher in the Heartland Wrestling Association (HWA) in Cincinnati, Ohio, incurring large debts in the process.
-After debuting in September 1999, working under the ring name Nigel McGuinness and defeating GQ Masters III in a match that was featured on ABC's 20/20, he spent a year wrestling in the mid west.
-Haworth returned to England, where he worked two full-time jobs to earn enough money to be able to return to the United States to wrestle and wrestled for All Star promotions between September and December 2001, where he learned from wrestlers such as Robbie Brookside.
+He debuted in September 1999 under the ring name "Nigel McGuinness", defeating GQ Masters III in a match that was featured on ABC's 20/20.
+He subsequently spent a year wrestling in the Midwestern United States.
+Haworth then returned to England, where he worked two full-time jobs to earn enough money to be able to return to the United States to wrestle and wrestled for All Star Wrestling promotions between September and December 2001, where he learned from wrestlers such as Robbie Brookside.

 McGuinness developed a heel character which he described as "a punk rock soccer hooligan...
 Billy Idol meets Johnny Saint".

 On 10 July 2001, McGuinness defeated Dean Jablonski in a singles match with the HWA Tag Team Championship on the line (the co-holder of the title, Chet Jablonski, was indisposed), claiming the title for himself and his partner, The Human Time Bomb.
 McGuinness and The Bomb held the title until 7 August, when the Jablonski brothers regained the title.
 McGuinness and The Bomb would become champions for a second time on 23 July 2002, defeating the Jablonski brothers once more.
 They lost the title to Southern Breeze later that year.

 In 2003, McGuinness introduced the HWA European Championship to HWA.
 He held the title until 30 September 2003, when he lost to Hoss.
 He regained the title on 4 November and promptly retired it.

 McGuinness won the HWA Heavyweight Championship on 6 September 2003 in Batavia, Ohio, defeating Chad Collyer, He held the title until 3 January 2004, when he lost the title to Hoss.
 McGuinness defeated Hoss to begin a second reign with the title on 6 January, and held it until 17 March 2004, when he lost to El Temor.